 Robust corporate governance and enhanced transparency are inherently linked to stakeholder trust, which is beneficial for business and promotes investment and long-term sustainable growth.
 We want our members to understand, commit, achieve results and report on progress as part of this journey.
-By doing so, we can collectively achieve our vision of a responsible world-wide supply chain that promotes trust in the global jewellery and watch industry, improve stakeholder confidence, and positively impact the 5Ps of sustainable development:
+By doing so, we can collectively achieve our vision of a responsible world-wide supply chain that promotes trust in the global jewellery and watch industry, improve stakeholder confidence.